Printed Date: 28/05/2023

 Gareth Kirk - Senior Regional Director, North

+Gareth is actively involved with social enterprise networks across the UK and has previously held the position of Society Chair for GLL, leading our worker-board and society members.
 Representing SENI in Northern Ireland, he has been a judge on the annual social enterprise awards-panel and supports the sector by speaking publicly on the benefits of social enterprises in the business world.
 Holding observer roles on the Active Belfast Limited board and GMactive board, he has a keen interest in embracing a strong social model in key cities across the UK.

-Gareth is an alumnus of the first UKactive Future leaders' cohort and works with colleagues across the health and fitness industry to consider new ways to improve the service for GLL customers and the industry as a whole.
 A master's graduate from the University of Ulster in Executive Leadership, Gareth has studied with the Irish Times in Dublin and Boston College in the US, developing key skills in coaching and mentoring, governance and strategic planning.
+Collaborating with national and international partners on community and sporting events and sharing the benefits of the social enterprise movement, he worked with SOPAC (the Sydney Olympic Authority Company) prior to the London Games.

-Outside work, Gareth focuses on family life with his wife, daughter and dogs in his home in Northern Ireland as well as sporting activities as a good way to create that all-important balance with work.
-Over the years, he has taken part in long-distance running events with marathons in Istanbul, Paris and New York, triathlons across the UK and also enjoys wakeboarding and water sports at beaches near his home.
+As he himself started as a trainee manager with GLL more than 20 years ago, Gareth fully believes in our meritocratic approach to staff development and applies daily coaching to support the learning and progression of the members of his team.
+Outside work, Gareth focuses on family life with his wife, daughter, son and dogs in his home in Northern Ireland as well as sporting activities as a good way to create that all-important balance with work.
+Over the years, he has taken part in long-distance running events with marathons in Istanbul, Paris and New York, and triathlons across the UK.

 Back to top »